Meet Our Team

 Physician Consultant

-Dr. Bobbie Riley is the Associate Clinical Director of Chronic Pain at Boston Children’s Hospital and joined the CAP team as a medical consultant from the Department of Anesthesiology, Critical Care and Pain Medicine.
+Dr. Bobbie Riley is the Director of Pain Treatment Service at Boston Children’s Hospital and joined the Comfort Ability® Program team as a medical consultant from the Department of Anesthesiology, Critical Care and Pain Medicine.
 She completed her undergraduate and medical degrees at the University of Miami, pediatric residency at Chicago’s Children’s Memorial Hospital (currently Lurie Children’s Hospital), and then returned to Miami for a second residency in anesthesia at Jackson Memorial Hospital before completing a combined Interventional and Pediatric Pain Fellowship at Beth Israel, Brigham and Women’s, and Boston Children’s Hospitals.
 Her passion for pediatric pain began while working as a pediatrician in the emergency department at Children’s Memorial and continued while on staff as an anesthesiologist at the University of Miami’s Sylvester Comprehensive Cancer Center.
 In her current role at Boston Children’s Hospital, Dr. Riley uses a multidisciplinary approach and incorporates interventional techniques to manage chronic pediatric pain syndrome, with specific interests in cancer related pain and functional abdominal pain